 Unlike gastrocnemius tears, which occur during explosive movements such as sprinting or sudden change of direction, soleus muscle tears can be more subtle.
 Generally, sportspeople notice a gradual tightening or cramping of the calf.
 Often, the cramping is not severe enough to stop the activity.
 If the person stops the movement, the tightness or cramping lasts only a few days.
 However, if the action is started again relatively quickly, symptoms increase and may lead to a more significant tear.
 Sportspeople with undiagnosed soleus tears frequently experience recurrent episodes of calf pain from undiagnosed soleus tears.

 Moreover, unlike gastrocnemius tears that occur at one position on the inside of the mid-calf, soleus muscle strains can often appear at different points of the calf depending on the structures torn.
+Sometimes, pain can move from the inside to the outside and vice versa.

 How to diagnose a soleus muscle strain?

 Your doctor will examine you to determine the exact location of tenderness.
-For soleus muscle strain, performing a calf raise with a slightly bent knee is often sorer than with the knee straight.
+For soleus muscle strain, performing a calf raise with a slightly bent knee is often sore than with the knee straight.
 Also, jumping or hopping is provocative.

 Your doctor must exclude other causes of calf pain, such as gastrocnemius tear, lower leg stress fractures, deep venous thrombosis, ruptured Baker’s cyst and referred pain from the spine.